Skip to main content

 Why This Matters

-• Automatically excludes weekends and all Hong Kong General Holidays
+• Leaves out Saturdays, Sundays, and Hong Kong General Holidays

 Project Manager: